 History of Western Civilization II covers the evolution of Western people from the 17th century to the present.
 The development of Western institutions of government, the modern state system, international relations, and the cultural and intellectual development of the West are treated.
+Prerequisite: None Credit: 3 semester hours Lecture: 3

-HST 142 - History of the United States to 1865 IAI: S2 900
+HST 142 - History of the United States to 1865